 New Relic One gives you full access to the data from all the entities in your stack.
 Go to the New Relic Explorer at one.newrelic.com to see a full list of entities, identify overall behaviors, filter them to locate sources of performance issues, or plan improvements for your system.

-Access Quick find clicking the button at the top right corner of the New Relic One UI.
+Access Quick find clicking the button, near the top right of the New Relic One UI.
 Some details about your search: